bryanhughes/bbg-demo/README.md

 If you are starting from scratch, please follow the instructions for [Getting Started](http://beagleboard.org/getting-started).
 Once you have your Beaglebone connected and accessible, go ahead and SSH onto the device.

-This project is composed of several Python scripts, a Java app, and an Android app.
+This project is composed of several Python scripts, two Java apps, and an Android app.
 The Python scripts do the actual controlling of the Beaglebone sensors.
 The main script to run all the parts in the background is `run_bbg.sh`.
 This simply runs the main python script `iot_demo.py` and the java application started by `run_bbg_java.sh`.
 This needs to be run as `sudo`.

+    $ sudo ./run_bbg.sh

 It is possible to run the the python `iot_demo.py` and `run_bbg_java.sh` in separate terminals if you are interested in the console output.
 Please note that `run_bbg_java.sh` has an option to set the log level.
 The default is `severe`.
 These are